To become a Registered Expressive Arts Therapist, an IEATA member must meet all of the registration standards and requirements.

 Note: For those applying under the “Exceptional Category,” you may not have had an expressive arts or creative arts supervisor but you will still need to include references from prior supervisors, colleagues and teachers in the Mental Health Profession.
 Remember that you will need five letters of reference if applying under this category.
 The individuals must be familiar with your skills and reputation as an Expressive Arts Therapist, with at least two of the references being past supervisors.

 Completed applications for registration may be submitted at any time.
 Submissions of digital or scanned documents via email is highly encouraged.
 It may take weeks to months for IEATA to receive all the necessary documents.
 You may contact email@example.com to update your progress.
 Once all the materials are received and a PDF of your completed application is created, it will be shared with REAT reviewers.
-Please allow 3 to 4 months for the review process to take place.
+Please allow 4 months for the review process to take place.
 You will be informed when this review is complete.

 Must meet one of the standards described in category A, B, C or D below.
 If education has been obtained from an educational institute that is not state-accredited, applicant must include an official course syllabus for each course taken.
 Transcripts must be official, sent in a sealed envelope, with the signature of the registrar or other designated official across the seal.